 Cat training is not a contradiction in terms.
-Cats are trainable — sometimes strikingly so — but they operate on different terms than dogs.
+Cats are trainable, sometimes strikingly so, but they operate on different terms than dogs.
 Understanding those terms is what separates owners who successfully train their cats from those who give up after three attempts.
+Done well, cat training solves problem behaviours, makes everyday care easier, and gives your cat the mental stimulation it needs to stay calm and content.

 What Cat Training Actually Is